Framework Convention on Tobacco Control (FCTC) status: Malawi is not a signatory.

 Health warnings: There is no law that requires tobacco packaging to display a warning or the associated risks.

-Treatment of tobacco dependence: There is no mechanism for treating individuals with tobacco/ nicotine dependence.
+Treatment of tobacco dependence: There is no mechanism for treating individuals with smoking dependence.

 Tobacco tax rates: There are no laws requiring a minimum tobacco excise tax rate.